 On the next page, you can choose the environment to associate with this project and the file to run when you press F5.
 (Only files in the root of the folder tree are shown, so if the one you want is not there, don't choose anything for now and set it later.)

 On the final page, you can select the location to save the project file.
 Choosing another location does not move or copy the original source files, so if you want a copy you should make one before starting the wizard.
-There is also an option to make the

 Linked files appear in Solution Explorer as normal files with a shortcut icon overlayed on top of them.
 Linked files can exist either at the top-level of the project or embedded within an arbitrary folder structure.